PixelOS-AOSP/official_devices/API/instructions/mojito.md

 - Formatting with PixelOS Recovery (yes, I mean PixelOS Recovery ONLY) is MUST during clean flash

 # Clean Flash (coming from a different ROM)
+Clean flash involves formatting data which means you will be loosing data stored in the internal storage of your device, data in SD Card should not be affected.
+I will not be responsible for any loss of data.
 - Download ROM, vendor_boot and boot files to your computer (click on recovery button for vendor_boot and boot)
 - Reboot the device to bootloader (Fastboot Mode)
 - Flash the vendor_boot by running "fastboot flash vendor_boot <path/to/vendor_boot.img>" in terminal